AccessabilityContactSelect language: DE

 How quantum sensors work

-The ultra-precise sensor and measuring systems make use of quantum mechanical phenomena such as the entanglement of individual atoms and photons.
-This allows the smallest changes in the environment to be recorded, be it changes in magnetic or electric field strengths, temperatures, pressures or frequencies, or even rotational, acceleration or gravitational forces.
+How quantum sensors work is based on quantum mechanical phenomena such as the entanglement of individual atoms and photons.
+This allows the smallest changes in the environment to be registered.

 Two types of quantum sensors are currently in use: